Where we work

 The Gymnasium Gallery

-Berwick Barracks, The Parade, Berwick-upon-Tweed, TD15 1DF
+Berwick Barracks, Parade, Berwick-upon-Tweed, TD15 1DF

 The Gymnasium Gallery hosts our temporary programme of modern and contemporary art between April and October each year.
 We commission work from regional and national artists for the gallery and exhibit work produced from our visual artist in residence programme and focus on sculpture, moving image work and installation.